 Key features Thatcham S7 rated; 24-hour monitoring, 365 days a year; low vehicle battery text alert; free fitting at a location of your choice; made in Britain

 Tracker Monitor – Thatcham S7 approved

 Tracker says it’s “the only stolen vehicle recovery company that uses VHF (Very High Frequency) technology to track and recover caravans and motorhomes”.
 Its patented VHF technology makes it resistant to GPS signal jamming, a common theft technique.
 “It’s this technology that makes Tracker the only provider of stolen vehicle recovery solutions that the UK police collaborate with”.

 VHF means it can sense vehicles that have been hidden in shipping containers or lock-ups, rather than relying just on being able to see them.

 Monitor is Tracker’s best-seller in the leisure vehicle sector.
-It’s a tracker/alarm combination that includes a motion sensor to warn you of when your caravan is on the move without your knowledge, or if it leaves its designated geofence area.
+It’s a tracker/alarm combination includes integrated motion sensors to alert you immediately if your caravan is on the move without your knowledge, or if it leaves its designated geofence area.